Yamamoto outduels Darvish in historic matchup as Dodgers beat Padres 2-0 to reach NLCS

 Ohtani hit a tying three-run homer in Game 1, his playoff debut, but was mostly quiet the rest of the series after becoming the first player in major league history to reach 50 homers and 50 stolen bases in a season.

-The Padres ended the series by not scoring since the second inning of Game 3.
+The wild-card Padres ended the series scoreless since the second inning of Game 3.
+They became the first team to lead 2-1 in a best-of-five series and fail to push across a run in the final two games.

-Yamamoto successfully covered first base three times after inducing grounders, making it easier on All-Star first baseman Freddie Freeman who started after missing Game 4 with a sprained right ankle.
+Yamamoto successfully covered first base three times after inducing grounders, making it easier on Freeman, who started after missing Game 4 with a sprained right ankle.

 UP NEXT